Aslaan001/CIS_Problems/Luna’s Cookie Heist/problem.md

 #### Explanation

-There are 5 jars and 5 hours.
+- There are 5 jars and 5 hours.
-To finish each jar in 1 hour, Luna must take all cookies from each jar in that hour.
+- To finish all jars in `h = 5` hours, Luna must take all cookies from each jar in 1 hour.
-Thus, the minimum collection speed must be equal to the largest jar, which is 30.
+- Therefore, the collection speed must be equal to the largest jar, which is `30`.

 ## Input Format